Click on the image to enlarge it.

-I set up the shot, and as I was gazing through my viewfinder I heard a currawong (kind of like a Tasmanian crow) squawking like crazy literally right behind me.
-I ignored him for a little while, but when he kept getting closer and closer I turned around to see what he was squawking about….and my jaw dropped!
+As I was setting up this shot and gazing through my viewfinder I heard a currawong (kind of like a Tasmanian crow) squawking like crazy literally right behind me.
+I ignored him for a little while, but when he kept getting closer and closer I turned around to see what he was squawking about….and I was astounded!

 The eagle flew so close to me I nearly could have reached out my hand and touched him (or her).
 I paused to take in the magnificent experience, but as he gradually flew away I started to shoot several photos.
 Wow!
 This amazing encounter even further brightened what had begun as a very hard day.
 Thank you, God, for this wonderful and very rare blessing!